kazurayam/HowToWriteSLF4JLogsIntoFile/README.md

     /**
      * A class that emits a lot of logs which are very long
      * so that the amount of characters emitted by this class
-     * will overflow the buffer of Console of Katalon Stduio */ public class Foo {
+     * will overflow the buffer of Console window of Katalon Stduio */ public class Foo {